vishvAsa/kalpAntaram/kANe/v3/0/Works_Consulted.md

 kara Dvivedi).
 Viramitrodaya of Mitramiśra (vide under Paribhāṣāprakāśa,

 Rajanitiprakāśa, Samayaprakāśa, Vyavahāraprakāśa ).
-Visvarūpa, commentator on Yājñavalkyasmrti (published in
+Viśvarūpa, commentator on Yājñavalkyasmrti (published in

 the Trivandrum Sanskrit series ).